samsmithnz/SoftwareAdvice/01-Chapter1.md

 - If you think you can solve DevOps by adding a new "DevOps engineer" to your team, you will fail
 - By very careful  measuring your teams progress and effectiveness with metrics, especially lines of code or velocity.

+## What do to
+- Learn from your mistakes - and don't blame people for the mistakes, use them as constructive learning opportunities
+- Practice "good enough".
+Your automated tests don't have to be perfect, they need to be 'good enough', and if a piece fails - that is where we invest more
+- Focus on what hurts the most: What is not automated and could be?
+What should be running with automation but isn't working?
+What automation is not reliable?
+- Not everyone needs DevOps nirvana.
+Some projects just need CI/CD.
+On the other hand, some applications are strategic and need continuous delivery and SRE and should strive for DevOps Nirvana.

 ## Automated testing
 Automated testing is usually the first challenge in implementing DevOps.
 Resistance is common from the QA manager/team, who misunderstand that the point of automation is not to replace their jobs - it's to replace the long regression testing phases.
 QA can now focus on the latest changes, and be confident that their previous changes are being tested.